MiDataInt/mdi-desktop-app/docs/usage.md

 ### Quit the Desktop

 Electron apps use significant system resources.
-You are encouraged to always close all windows, and to quit the app on Mac computers, when you are done using the MDI Desktop.
+You are encouraged to always close all windows, and to fully quit the app on Mac computers, when you are done using the MDI Desktop.